 1. Improved graduation success of student-athletes

 More athletes than ever before are completing their degrees.
 The Knight Commission released its landmark report in 1991 calling for major academic reforms to improve graduation rates.
 That same year, the 6-year federal graduation rate for Division I student-athletes was 52%.
 By 2016, this rate improved to 66%.
 In 2004, the NCAA began a new measurement system to include transfer athletes in the calculation and to exclude athletes who leave the institution in good academic standing but prior to completing degree requirements.
 These are significant variations from the federal methodology.
-Using this adjusted calculation, the NCAA’s Graduation Success Rate reached a record-high 90% for the 2021 reporting cycle and maintained that figure for 2022.
+Using this adjusted calculation, the NCAA’s Graduation Success Rate reached a record-high 90% for the 2021 reporting cycle and maintained that figure for 2022 and again in 2023.

 2. Incentives tied to academic success